Where to Get Moving Boxes

 Checking the local pages for people giving away boxes is an excellent place to look online.
 The free section could be a source of boxes that others have used in their move.
 Craigslist is used to find just about everything, and boxes are no exception.
 Since you are moving, you might also want to consider the site for selling things you no longer want, unless, of course, you will be donating to charity.

 Local stores are some of the best potential options for finding moving boxes for free.
-Grocery, book, and liquor stores could be an excellent place to locate boxes for moving.
+Grocery, book, and liquor stores could be excellent places to locate boxes.

 They receive regular deliveries to replenish their shelves and are likely to have more boxes than they know what to do with.
 Whether it is a local independent store or part of a larger brand, check with the manager if they will let you have some boxes.